zral/kafka-demo/README.md

 # Kafka Microservices Demo

-A solution with Node.js, Python, C#, and Java microservices communicating via Kafka, a React web UI for sending and receiving messages, and Kafka UI for monitoring.
+A solution with microservices in Node.js, Python, C#, Java (Spring Boot), and Go communicating via Kafka, containerized with Docker Compose, proxied by Nginx, a React web UI for sending and receiving messages, and Kafka UI for monitoring.

 ## Structure